isaac-sim2real/sage/README.md

 ### Simulation Setup

-To add simulation support for a new humanoid:
+This section gives a general idea to add simulation support for a new humanoid.
+For detailed instructions, please refer to the [walkthrough](docs/NEW_ROBOT.md):

 **1. Prepare USD Assets**
 - Add your robot's USD file to `assets/` directory
-- Import the robot into `assets/robot_env.usd` scene file
 - Ensure proper joint naming and hierarchy

 **2. Update Simulation Code**